 2. Push Button Deployant Clasp

-Push button deployant clasps function in the same way as the regular ones, but they look differently.
+Push button deployant clasps function in the same way as the regular ones, but they look different.
 The part of the clasp that is visible when the watch is buckled is much smaller – about a third of what you see on a regular deployant clasp.

 And these are much more convenient to open up, due to push buttons.
 There is one on either side of the clasp, and you need to pinch them at the same time when you want to take off your watch.